 But precisely because of this, I better understand what the Pope is saying.

-The congregation can hear the difference.
+The congregation can hear it.

 This is the line the Pope draws.
-Not “AI is bad,” but “some things derive their value from you doing them personally.”
+Not “AI is bad,” but “some things derive their value precisely from you doing them personally.”
 Life’s friction and suffering are the source of meaning.

 💬 Comments